 “If you need to make a payment, have questions about your account or would like to learn more about available listings, be sure to check out our website at…..”
 That’s 30 words or about 15 seconds.
 That means you’re about 23 seconds into the entire recording.
 There’s a good chance that a fair percentage of callers can hang up now and take their issue to the web.
-Those that haven’t hung up are now paying attention to see if whatever you say next will address their needs.
+Those who haven’t hung up are now paying attention to see if whatever you say next will address their needs.

 Part 3: Mention Any Incentives or Major Up-Sells of Doing Business

-Unless you plan on regularly re-recording your on hold messaging, it’s a good idea to stay more generic.
+Unless you plan on regularly re-recording your on-hold messaging, it’s a good idea to stay more generic.
 However, if you offer a revolving “special” – this is a great time to mention it.
 Examples include things like shipping that is always free, percentage discounts for new customers, referral rewards, etc.

 This is also a great place to mention other solutions that you offer that people might not think about.
-For instance, if your salon is famous for your massage but also have a state-of-the-art hair removal service, this is a good time to make that fact known.
+For instance, if your salon is famous for your massage but also has a state-of-the-art hair removal service, this is a good time to make that fact known.

 “Be sure to ask about our Resident Rewards Program that helps you make a down payment when you finally decide to buy.
 After all, every property manager is a licensed real estate agent.
 Owners also get rewarded with referral rewards and discounted commissions if they decide to sell.”
 This was a bit lengthier and landed us well beyond the borders of the average on-hold wait.
 In most cases, at this point, an agent will have answered the phone.